hilton/hilton.github.com/blog/_posts/2022-11-29-early-music-lessons.md

 Old manuscripts, such as the [Eton Choirbook](https://en.wikipedia.org/wiki/Eton_Choirbook) lack context, so you learn to use your understanding of the genre and your own creativity to fill in the gaps.

-This awareness of [musicology](https://en.wikipedia.org/wiki/Musicology) helps me approach customer requirements less literally.
+An awareness of [musicology](https://en.wikipedia.org/wiki/Musicology) has helped me approach customer requirements less literally.
-This helped when working with product owners who had less availability than a long-dead renaissance composer.
+For example, when working with product owners who had less availability than a long-dead renaissance composer.
 Instead of expecting them to explain quarterly objectives and user stories, early music has inspired me to make things up, in the name of artistic interpretation.

 ## 3. Confident performance